balajikumarthapa/Convoxa/CONTRIBUTING.md

 # Contributing

-Thanks for considering a contribution to Let's Chat!
+Thanks for considering a contribution to Convoxa!

 ## Getting set up